openzfs/openzfs-docs/docs/Performance and Tuning/Hardware.rst

       interaction between the hardware RAID controller and the OS might rename arrays C and D to look like arrays B and C respectively.
       This can fault pools verbatim imported from the cachefile.
    -  Not all RAID controllers behave this way.
-However, this issue has been observed on both Linux and FreeBSD when system administrators used single drive RAID 0 arrays.
+This issue has been observed on both Linux and FreeBSD when system administrators used single drive RAID 0 arrays, however.
 It has also been observed with controllers from different vendors.

 One might be inclined to try using single-drive RAID 0 arrays to try to use a RAID controller like a HBA, but this is not recommended for many